-The Office of Campus Safety and Security at North Greenville University coordinates with Campus Enhancement in addressing maintenance concerns that may have security or safety implications.
-Campus Safety and Security officers are also responsible for reporting maintenance issues that could pose security risks as they become aware of them during lockups, patrols, and the performance of other duties.
+The Office of Campus Safety and Security at North Greenville University coordinates with

+Campus Enhancement in addressing maintenance concerns that may have security or safety implications.
+Campus Safety and Security officers are also responsible for reporting maintenance issues that could pose security risks as they become aware of them during lockups, patrols, and other duties.
 Maintenance issues relating to broken door locks, broken windows, or other issues that may allow unauthorized access to a building or facility are given top priority.
-Resident Assistants and other resident life staff are also responsible for inspecting the residential halls and turning in maintenance issues for their designated buildings.
+Resident Assistants and other resident life staff are also responsible for inspecting the residence halls and turning in maintenance issues for their designated buildings.

-In the event of malfunctioning fire detection or extinguishing system, Campus Enhancement promptly notifies Campus Safety and Security.
+In a malfunctioning of fire detection or extinguishing system, Campus Enhancement promptly notifies Campus Safety and Security.
 Campus Safety and Security then coordinates a fire watch.
 If the malfunctioning system is in a residence building, Campus Safety and Security will notify and coordinate the fire watch with Student Engagement.
-Maintenance concerns brought to the attention of Campus Safety and Security will be forwarded on to Campus Enhancement.
-In order to address urgent concerns in a timely manner, Campus Enhancement has a designated on-call person at all times.
+Maintenance concerns brought to Campus Safety and Security's attention will be forwarded to the Office of Campus Enhancement.
+To address urgent concerns in a timely manner, Campus Enhancement has a designated on-call person at all times.

-Possesion, Use and Sale of Alcoholic Beverages and Enforcement of Underage Drinking
+Possession, Use and Sale of Alcoholic Beverages and Enforcement of Underage Drinking Laws

-Substance use and abuse has been shown to be harmful to students' health and well-being and its effects are known to be long-term.
+Substance use and abuse have been shown to be harmful to students' health and well-being, and its effects are known to be long-term.
 Excessive abuse can lead to violent behavior and medical emergencies.
-The abuse of alcohol and the use of illegal drugs by members of the North Greenville University community is incompatible with the core values of our institution to provide a Christ-Centered environment.
+The abuse of alcohol and the use of illegal drugs by members of the North Greenville University community is incompatible with the core values of our institution to provide a Christ-centered environment.
 In compliance with this value and the Drug-Free Schools and Communities Act Amendments of 1989, the University has established the following alcohol and other drugs policy:

 Selling, furnishing, or providing alcohol to any person under the age of 21 is illegal.
 The possession of alcohol by anyone under 21 years of age is illegal.
 The possession, sale, manufacture, or distribution of any controlled substance is illegal under both state and federal laws.
-Violators are subject to criminal prosecution, disciplinary action, fine, imprisonment, and university sanction.
+Violators are subject to criminal prosecution, disciplinary action, fines, imprisonment, and university sanctions.
 In addition, possession and consumption of any alcoholic substance or container by students is prohibited - regardless of age - by the University.
-Possession and usage of all illegal drugs or controlled substances by students is prohibited, including any drug-related paraphernalia.
+Possession and usage of all illegal drugs or controlled substances by students is prohibited, including any drugrelated paraphernalia.
 This includes the use of medicinal marijuana, which is illegal in the state of South Carolina.
-The University maintains a zerotolerance policy towards these items and substances.

-In order to prevent, detect, and identify illegal or prohibited substances the university maintains the right to search residence hall rooms, classroom buildings or other University structures, personal vehicles, and personal belongings if the University deems it necessary.
-Outside law enforcement, gate checks, personal observation, drug-detecting K-9's, and breathalyzer equipment may be employed to determine whether or not a student is under the influence of alcohol and other drugs.
+To prevent, detect, and identify illegal or prohibited substances the University maintains the right to search residence hall rooms, classroom buildings or other University structures, personal vehicles, and personal belongings if the University deems it necessary.
+Outside law enforcement, gate checks, personal observation, drug-detecting K-9s, and breathalyzer equipment may be employed to determine whether a student is under the influence of alcohol and other drugs.

 The University will use drug testing methods such as urine or hair sample tests when considered necessary.
 Tests may be given on any North Greenville campus or at a medical/testing facility.
 Any positive result will be considered a violation of this policy.
-Violations of law and policy by students may result in referral for criminal prosecution and University sanctions will be imposed.
+Violations of law and policy by students may result in referral for criminal prosecution, and University sanctions will be imposed.